 During the inspection we saw that staff treated patients with dignity and respect.
 Staff were helpful to patients both on the telephone and within the practice.
-We saw that staff greeted patients politely as they entered the practice.
+We saw that staff greeted patients as they entered the practice, sometimes on a first name basis.